 - Set up the first set of process settings.
-These should always be set up with the molding machine operator and the capabilities of the client molding machine in mind.
+The process settings should always be set up with the molding machine operator and the capabilities of the client molding machine in mind.

 First Analysis Reporting

-With the first analysis set completed, we review results from the different gating options.
+With the first analysis set completed, we review the results from the different gating options.

 At this point, we can provide the first analysis report to compare the gate option results.
 We will also be able to select the preferred gate location for the next stage.
 Additionally, we make the first recommendations for any changes to the component design.

-When the gating location is fixed, a final component model received along with a defined feed system and cooling lane design, we move onto the final stage.
-Here the process is optimised for Shrinkage, dimension control, shear rates, and Warpage deflections
+When the gating location is fixed, a final component model is received along with a defined feed system and cooling lane design.
+We then move onto the final stage.
+Here, the process is optimized for shrinkage, dimension control, shear rates, and warpage deflections

 - Model the runner system